engineerkong/Sim2Real-HPs/README.md

 make install-dev

 # Install ros dependencies
-(caution:
+caution:
 ros-melodic is based on Ubuntu 18.04
-ROS Python packages are only installed for the default system-provided Python interpreter the suitable python version for ned2 ros simulation is 2.7)
+ROS Python packages are only installed for the default system-provided Python interpreter the suitable python version for ned2 ros simulation is 2.7, it will be recommanded not use anaconda to control dependencies

 # 1. follow ros melodic installation
 # http://wiki.ros.org/melodic/Installation/Ubuntu